- Mrs C.H. Goodman (Head of Department)

 - Mrs A. Burt

 The department has three dedicated chemistry laboratories, F3, F4 and F5.
 We also share a new laboratory, F17, with the Biology and Physics departments.
-A large preparation facility is also located in the department which is staff by two full-time technicians.
+A large preparation facility is also located in the department which is staffed by two full-time technicians.
 The department is well-resourced, enabling a lot of practical work to be done.
 All four laboratories have IT resources to enable power points and video clips to be shown/used, as well as a traditional write-on/wipe-off roller white boards.